 How should I claim my W-4 allowances?
 If I claim more exemptions than I actually have on my W-4, will it make a big difference in the taxes I owe?

-The number of allowances you claim on your W-4 might not match the number of exemptions on your return.
-The guidelines suggest you claim an allowance for exemptions you expect to have.
-However, you can also claim allowances for other situations.
-Ex: If you expect to have a large amount of itemized deductions that will lower your tax, you don’t need to have as much withheld.
+For example, if you expect to have a large amount of itemized deductions that will lower your tax, you may not need to have as much withheld.
 Then, you can claim additional allowances.

 Keep in mind though that if you claim too many W-4 allowances, your employer probably won’t withhold enough tax so you could end up with a large balance due.
 The amount of the balance due will depend on the difference between the tax withheld and your overall tax liability for the year.
 There might also be an underpayment penalty for not paying in enough tax during the year.

 There are worksheets that come with the W-4 that help you figure out the correct number of allowances to claim.
 The more effort you put into figuring allowances, the more accurate your withholding will be.